nherac/MarsRover/README.md

 The commands behaviour are:
-L-> +90 in the rover angle
+L-> +90 in the position angle
-R-> -90 in the rover angle,
+R-> -90 in the position angle,

 but coordinates are unaffected  in the Rover(0,0)

-When we use "M" command, the angle is unaffected but the coordinates changed depending on the rover cardinal position, then, in the mathematical domain:
+When we use "M" command, the angle is unaffected but the coordinates changed depending on the position cardinal position, then, in the mathematical domain:

 Switch: